 The net volume change at each station is shown in Figure 4.7, while Figure 4.8 shows the cumulative, or running sum, of volume change beginning at the downstream end of the sediment augmentation area.
 Figure 4.7A shows that total volume change was primarily negative (degradational) over the full reach for both time periods.
 Much of this negative change can be attributed to lateral erosion (Figure 4.7B).
 Sediment augmentation and lateral erosion both produced concentrated signatures in the J2 Return Channel due to mechanical widening and evolving meanders.
 When lateral erosion is subtracted from total change, the remaining volume can be attributed to changes that occurred in the channel bed (Figure 4.7C).
 Bed changes were a mix of positive (aggradational) and negative (degradational) across the reach.

 In the post-augmentation period, areas of aggradation included the upstream end of the reach to Station 70,000 and downstream near the Elm Creek Bridge.
 In the pre-augmentation period, the reach upstream of the Overton Bridge was primarily negative, but the uncertainty due to the absence of 2009 bathymetry prevents a clear conclusion on the downstream reach.
 Viewing net change in relation to channel station is helpful for observing variability and identifying specific areas of interest, however, summing change over a longer reach can give more concise conclusions.
-Table 4.3gives the sum of volume changes upstream and downstream of Overton Bridge.
+Table 4.4 3 gives the sum of volume changes upstream and downstream of Overton Bridge.
 Sums in the upstream reach do not include change in the augmentation project area, instead focusing on non-mechanical change downstream of the projects.
 Figure 4.8 shows the running sum of change over the full area of interest.